 A class consists of a collection of states (a.k.a. attributes or properties) and behaviours (a.k.a. methods).

 An object is an instance of a class.
-The attributes of an object as stored using variables for storing data and the behaviour/methods of an object are implemented as functions or procedures and can be used to perform operations on the data.
+The attributes of an object are stored using variables for storing data and the behaviour/methods of an object are implemented as functions or procedures and can be used to perform operations on the data.

 Constructor